 Church Google Analytics are a vital part of every church marketing campaign.
-We have already covered a number of campaigns that you can implement, such as Google Search Console, Google Display Network, and Church Facebook Campaigns.
+We have already covered a number of campaigns that you can implement, such as Google Search, Google Display Network, and Church Facebook Campaigns.
 Implementing a campaign that incorporates these platforms will set you well on your way to growing your church, but how do you know exactly what kind of impact they will have?

 As the old saying goes, “If you can’t measure it, you can’t improve it” You can measure your offline church growth by simply monitoring how many people are at each service or event, but to measure your online growth you will need to implement Church Google Analytics on your site.
 Google Analytics are an excellent tool that allow you to track and monitor all the activity on your website.
 At a glance you can tell how many people visit your site, where they come from and how long they stay on your church’s website.

 Setting up Church Google Analytics can be a little tricky if you are not experienced with the platform, so it is best to take care, or to leave it to the professionals.
 If you choose to, you can follow these steps to implement analytics on your site yourself.

 The first thing you have to do is get your Tracking ID and Code Snippet.
 To do this you:

 - Select an account from the menu in the ACCOUNT column.

 - Select a property from the menu in the PROPERTY column.

 - Under PROPERTY, click Tracking Info -> Tracking Code.